Losant/losant-docs/docs/losant-go/overview.md

 # Losant Go App Overview

-The Losant GO app works by turning your mobile phone into a Losant device.
+The Losant Go app works by turning your mobile phone into a Losant device.
 You can then trigger workflows to do any number of amazing things whenever you push the button.

 ## Application Setup